 They understand the pain points in the process and almost always have an idea of how to improve.

-Brian will then ask how they would do things differently, going right back to the very beginning of whatever process he’s looking to improve.
+Brian will then ask how they would do things differently, going right back to the beginning of whatever process he wants to improve.

-Getting buy-in by listening to the people who actually complete the tasks is a crucial step in process improvement and a key tenet of Acquira’s approach to it.
+Getting buy-in by listening to the people who complete the tasks is a crucial step in process improvement and a key tenet of Acquira's approach.

-The next step is to implement whatever the new process is and ultimately circle back to see if it’s working or not, again by relying on the people doing the jobs to tell you what’s working and what’s not.
+The next step is to implement whatever the new process is and ultimately circle back to see if it's working by relying on the people doing the jobs to tell you what's working and what's not.

 “We’ll check in whether this is the best way to do it by having some metrics in place and some things we track to validate how it is, how it happens, or how it is moving forward,” says Brian.